DataDog/dd-sdk-android/dd-sdk-android/README.md

     logger.i("onPageStarted", attributes = mapOf("http.url", url))
 ```

-In Java you can do so as follow:
+In Java you can do so as follows:
 ```java
     mLogger.d(
             "onPageStarted",